SciML/SciMLBook/lectures/index.md

 - Type-generic BLAS.
 [Starter code can be found here](https://github.com/JuliaBLAS/JuliaBLAS.jl)
 - Implementation of parallelized map-reduce methods.
-For example, `pmapreduce` [extension to `pmap`](https://docs.julialang.org/en/v1/manual/parallel-computing/index.html) that adds a paralellized reduction, or a fast GPU-based map-reduce.
+For example, `pmapreduce` [extension to `pmap`](https://docs.julialang.org/en/v1/manual/parallel-computing/index.html) that adds a parallelized reduction, or a fast GPU-based map-reduce.
 - Investigating auto-compilation of full package codes to GPUs using tools like [CUDAnative](https://github.com/JuliaGPU/CUDAnative.jl) and/or [GPUifyLoops](https://github.com/vchuravy/GPUifyLoops.jl).